Mesquita (Great Mosque)

-Ever since Clark's umbrella was swept down a rain-swollen ravine into the Missouri River on that memorable day, 29 June 1805 (click here to review the whole story), it has remained merely an insignificant footnote in the narrative of the expedition.
+Ever since Clark's umbrella was swept down a rain-swollen ravine into the Missouri River on that memorable day, 29 June 1805,1 it has remained merely an insignificant footnote in the narrative of the expedition.
 Still, its surprising presence raises several questions.
 What might it have looked like?
 Why was Clark carrying an umbrella?
 And why Clark only?

 This ordinary and sometimes indispensable contraption is a monument to human inventiveness driven by the normal human impulse to keep the brain cool and the body dry.
 But the historic moment of its origin is so remote and obscure that we can't be certain which it was originally contrived to protect its user from, the sun or the rain.